Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

     ```

     On an array that is already at its full width, `--add` puts the new device in as a spare rather than starting a rebuild.

+### The kernel says a member wants replacing, has seen a write error, or is blocked

+The array itself reports nothing: it is at its full width, `/proc/mdstat` shows `[3/3] [UUU]`, and the kernel is unhappy about one of the members all the same.
+All three words come from `/sys/block/md0/md/dev-sdb1/state` and mean a disk that is on its way out rather than one that is gone.

+1. Ask the disk what it thinks, and read what the kernel logged about it:

+    ```bash
+    smartctl --all /dev/sdb
+    journalctl --dmesg --grep=md
+    ```

+2. On `blocked`, list the bad blocks nobody has acknowledged yet.
+Writes to the member wait for that, so this is the one of the three that costs I/O right now:

+    ```bash
+    cat /sys/block/md0/md/dev-sdb1/unacknowledged_bad_blocks
+    ```

+3. On `want_replacement`, put a spare in.
+The kernel builds it up and takes the old member out by itself, with the array staying redundant throughout, which is the difference from failing the member by hand:

+    ```bash
+    sfdisk --dump /dev/sda | sfdisk /dev/sdc
+    mdadm /dev/md0 --add /dev/sdc1
+    ```

+4. On `write_error` the kernel absorbed a failed write into the bad block list instead of throwing the member out.
+The array kept working and the disk below it did not, so plan the replacement rather than waiting for the member to fail.

+### A degraded array is not rebuilding

+`sync_action` reads `frozen`, which forbids resync, recovery and reshape.
+Nothing clears it by itself, so somebody set it and left it set, either by hand or through a script that froze the sync for a maintenance window and never thawed it.
+Until it is thawed the array does not rebuild, however many spares are sitting in it, and adding another device changes nothing.

+1. Let the sync run again:

+    ```bash
+    echo idle > /sys/block/md0/md/sync_action
+    ```

+2. Watch the rebuild start.
+A spare that was already attached is pulled in without anything else being done:

+    ```bash
+    cat /proc/mdstat
+    ```

+### An array is short of a spare

+`--spares` says the array should hold more spare devices than it does.
+Either the spare was pulled in when a member failed and nobody put a new one in, or the disk carrying it is gone.

+1. See what the array holds, and whether the disk that carried the spare is still there:

+    ```bash
+    cat /proc/mdstat
+    lsblk
+    ```

+2. Put a spare in.
+On an array that is already at its full width, `--add` adds the device as a spare rather than starting a rebuild:

+    ```bash
+    sfdisk --dump /dev/sda | sfdisk /dev/sdc
+    mdadm /dev/md0 --add /dev/sdc1
+    ```

 ### `md0 is broken`